 The range of topics among the thesis projects is extraordinary.
 Most students focus on a topical event or policy, whether domestic or international.
 Occasionally, a student chooses a topic with a more literary or philosophical bent.
 Recent topics have included income inequality in the US, access to credit in the US, the status of art in post-colonial African monument building, the role of American media in the Arab Spring, Islamic lending, attitudes toward wealth in Christian theology, energy policy in Japan after Fukushima, and race dialogue in Charlottesville.
 Encouraging students to explore their personal interests, the Program stimulates the production of thorough, passionate, and engaged .

-Among the departments and programs that have played a considerable role in this program are: History, Politics, Sociology, Anthropology, Studies in Women and Gender, Religious Studies, and Philosophy; more recently, students have included courses in Bioethics, Economics, English, and Media Studies.
+Among the departments and programs that have played a considerable role in this program are: History, Politics, Sociology, Anthropology, Women, Gender & Sexuality, Religious Studies, and Philosophy.
+More recently, students have included courses in Bioethics, Economics, English, and Media Studies.